apache/arrow-julia/docs/src/manual.md

 * `Date`, `Time`, `Timestamp`, and `Duration` all have natural Julia defintions in `Dates.Date`, `Dates.Time`, `TimeZones.ZonedDateTime`, and `Dates.Period` subtypes, respectively.
 * `Char` and `Symbol` Julia types are mapped to arrow string types, with additional metadata of the original Julia type; this allows deserializing directly to `Char` and `Symbol` in Julia, while other language implementations will see these columns as just strings
-* `Decimal128` has no corresponding builtin Julia type, so it's deserialized using a compatible type definition in Arrow.jl itself: `Arrow.Decimal`
+* `Decimal128` and `Decimal256` have no corresponding builtin Julia types, so they're deserialized using a compatible type definition in Arrow.jl itself: `Arrow.Decimal`

 Note that when `convert=false` is passed, data will be returned in Arrow.jl-defined types that exactly match the arrow definitions of those types; the authoritative source for how each type represents its data can be found in the arrow [`Schema.fbs`](https://github.com/apache/arrow/blob/master/format/Schema.fbs) file.